The Launch of the Wyong Roos Foundation

 In March, 2018 WRF donated $10,000 to the Bellbird Committee to assist disadvantaged Central Coast children and groups concerned with the welfare of children.
 The committee was established in 1976 and is 100% run by a volunteer group of 30 Central Coast women, conducting a range of fundraisers throughout the year and supporting various local charity groups and families.

-The Bellbird Committee recently received an increased donation of $15,000, also being the second donation the Wyong Roos Foundation has made to this group.
+The Bellbird Committee received an increased donation of $15,000 early 2019, also being the second donation the Wyong Roos Foundation has made to this group.
 This funding will be used by the Bellbird Committee to continue to assist various disadvantaged children on the Central Coast.